 This song was used as the opening song for the TV series “The Beverly Hillbillies” in 1993.
 Being written by Paul Henning and sung by Flatt and Earl Scruggs, this song became very popular.
 In 2002, Flatt and Scruggs played this song at a live show.
 Until now, the bluegrass lovers still fall in love with the 2002 live record.

 A Voice From On High – Bill Monroe (1954) / The Stanley Brother (2004)

-The original of this song was composed by Bill Monroe in 1954.
+The original of this song was composed by one of the best bluegrass artists of all time, Bill Monroe, in 1954.
 Till 2004, The Stanley Brothers played it again, proving that this song never runs out of trend.

 Rocky Top – Osborne Brothers (2008)

 Rocky Top is famous with 2 records in 1969 by Lynn Anderson and in 2002 by Phish.
 But if you seek the best record of this song, we recommend you hear the 2008 version by Osborne Brothers

 These tracks are wonderful, right?
 Have you found your favorite songs on this list?

 If you are keen on hearing more beautiful classic songs, follow us on our website.
 We always update the new best classic bluegrass songs.

 Now, thanks for reading!